 It helps to know how the cost compares with that of other options.
-An additional study found that robotic-assisted surgery costs approximately $3,000–$4,500 more than video-assisted surgery.
+An additional study found that robotic-assisted surgery costs approximately $3,000–$4,500 more than VATS.

-The study also showed that open chest surgery is more expensive than both robotic-assisted and video-assisted surgery.
+The study also showed that open chest surgery is more expensive than both robotic-assisted and VATS.
 Reasons for this could include the increased need for intensive care, respiratory therapy, and more prolonged hospitalization with open chest surgery.

-Robotic-assisted surgery for lung cancer may offer potential advantages over open chest surgery, including shorter hospital stays and faster recovery times.
+Robotic-assisted surgery for lung cancer may offer potential advantages over open chest surgery, including a shorter hospital stay and a faster recovery time.
 As with any surgery, robotic-assisted operations have risks.

 Robotic-assisted surgery for lung cancer requires a person to stay in the hospital for a few days.
 Following discharge, most people recover at home within 2–3 weeks.